 Nobel Prize Summit

-In the lead-up to the Nobel Prize summit we are taking part in a number of activities and events that will feed into our discussions in May.
+In the lead-up and during the Nobel Prize Summit we are taking part in a number of activities and events that will feed into our discussions.
 Read more about them below.

 Sourcing Campaign - Opening Call for Submissions

 The Digital Public Goods Alliance and the United Nations Development Programme are collaborating to discover and promote open-source solutions and concepts that can help tackle the urgent global challenge of information pollution.
 They will showcase this at the Nobel Prize Summit in May.
 Submissions are being accepted from 15 February to 2 April.

 Conference: Thought and Truth under Pressure22 March 2023